HKUST-OCTAD-LAB/PlotDigitizer/README.md

 # Heatmap Digitizer

-**Heatmap Digitizer** is a Swift-based macOS app designed to digitize heatmaps efficiently using KDTree for spatial queries.
+**Heatmap Digitizer** is a Swift-based macOS app designed to digitize heatmaps/density maps efficiently using KDTree for spatial queries.
 The app allows users to extract data points from an image of a heatmap and save the results as a CSV file for further analysis.

 ---